michaliskambi/test-float-compare/README.md

     end;
     ```

-- The example with `MyVar = Single(0.1)` from above is also reliable, and actually equivalent to above.
+- The example with `if MyVar = Single(0.1) then...` given above is also reliable, and actually equivalent to above.

 - Using `Currency` is also precise (for calculations and comparisons using `=`) but only if you stay within the range of `Currency` (i.e. never go below 1/10000).

-    The `Currency` is not a floating-point type, it's fixed-point.
+    To be clear about the terminology: the `Currency` is not a floating-point type, it's fixed-point.
 We discussed it above as it is another way to express non-integer numbers in computers, so it's worth noting how it compares.

 ## Credits